Gertjan

 which could otherwise be employed for offices, house-building or

 infrastructure.
-In order to address this problem, low-daylight, in
+In order to address this problem, low-daylight,

-particular underground, daylight-free and multi-layer solutions
+in particular underground, daylight-free and multi-layer

 Because not only heat but also actinic light will in such a case

-be supplied artificially, the energy management is even more of a
+be supplied artificially, the energy management is even more of

-which is as efficient as possible.
+plants which is as efficient as possible.

-The present invention has for its object, among others, to provide
+The present invention has for its object, among others, to

-conditioned environment which enable a further improvement in
+partly conditioned environment which enable a further

-efficiency.
+improvement in efficiency.

 In order to achieve the stated object, a system of the type